plainionist/plainionist.github.io/_posts/2022-10-03-Thread-Collaboration.md

 "event" if it informs about something already happened.
 A message is usually called "command" if it requests the agent to do something.

-Besides the semantical meaning, messages are always only about data and must not contain any function pointers.
-In fact, messages should not contain any pointers or references to data structures which are shared with other components at all.
+Besides the semantical meaning, messages always only consist of data and must not contain any function pointers.
+In fact, messages should not contain any pointers or references to any data structure at all which is accessible from other components.
-To avoid any kind of threading issues by design, messages must only consist of data copies which are only owned by one particular message.
+In other words, all data contained in a message have to be owned by that message which means this data is either exclusively created or explicitly copied for that particular message.

-To ensure this concept of "data copies only" in a bigger code base it might be helpful to serialize a message e.g. into JSON when it is put into the message queue and to deserialize it when it is taken from the queue by the agent.
-As this certainly impacts performance this feature could be implemented as a [decorator](https://youtu.be/e_-bf93vx10) to the message queue which is only active in the development environment.
+To ensure this concept of "pass by value" in a bigger code base it can be helpful to serialize a message e.g. into JSON when it is put into the message queue and to deserialize it when it is taken from the queue by the agent.
+As this certainly impacts performance such a diagnostics feature should be implemented as a [decorator](https://youtu.be/e_-bf93vx10) of the message queue which is only active in the development environment.
-This way any violation to the "data copies only" concept would be detected early.
+This way any violation to the "pass by value" concept would be detected early on.

 ## Are Agents really Bulletproof?

-If the agent implementation follows the design rules described above, the code of the agent, the data owned by the agent, the input and output communicate is "bulletproof".
+If the agent implementation follows the design rules described above, the code of the agent, the data owned by the agent, the input and output communication is "bulletproof".

 But there are still pitfalls.